Microsoft 365 integration (formally Smart Calendar)

-- We use short-lived JWT tokens and Microsoft MSAL to access token information from MS Graph.
+- We use short-lived JWT tokens and Microsoft MSAL to access token information from Microsoft Graph.
 Microsoft MSAL ensures all best practices are in place.
 Token lifetime is controlled by your Azure AD administrator and can be reduced to minimize risk.

 - All secrets are stored in the Azure Key Vault and can only be accessed by a secure automated process.

 - We use an Azure AD app that has a service principal deployed in customer premises.
 This allows your Azure AD administrator to fully control access to Graph API.
 Access can be revoked from the Azure portal.

 - Condeco use change control procedures certified by ISO27001 and CSA Star certificates.

 We understand Condeco do not ask for body and attachment information from Graph API but is it possible for a query to be written to request this potentially sensitive information?

 - Body and attachment information is never passed in the select query sent to Graph API and so Graph API cannot return this information.
 In addition, we perform unit tests and automation tests.

 - All Graph API access is audited and Microsoft can provide audit logs to show queries that Condeco execute against a specific Graph API tenant.

 - As part of our ISO27001 and CSA Star certificates, software engineering processes are defined for the entire lifecycle that prevent access to body and attachments:

 - Separate branches to promote code to Development, QA, Staging, and Production.